disco-lang/disco/docs/introduction/index.rst

 .. _`Disco language`: https://github.com/disco-lang/disco/#readme

-**The Gentle Introduction is currently (Spring 2025) under construction, check back later for more!**

 Note that the gentle introduction contains many links to the :doc:`Disco language reference </reference/index>`.
 It is not necessary to click these links; they are there just in case you want to know